antelif/Lending-Library-API/README.md

 In order to be able to create new transactions: lending books, return books etc. you will need to initialize the database with some data.
 At this point there is no script to preload data, however it will be implemented in the future.

-You can manually persist entities in the database following next steps.
-To properly initialize your data you need to:

-1. Log in as root personnel user
-2. (Optinal) Create a new personnel user
-3. Create authors and publishers
-4. Create books
-5. Create book copies for the books
-6. Create customers
-7. You can now create transactions

 ---